Deep Learning-Based Computer Vision

 Just a few short years ago, computer vision was seen as something that held great potential but which wasn’t quite there yet.
-Today, thanks to advances in AI, more affordable GPU capacity and an accumulation of data and the means to train it, it’s becoming a strategic technology asset for companies in a variety of industries.
+Today, thanks to advances in AI, more affordable GPU capacity and an accumulation of data and the means to train it, computer vision and ai applications are becoming strategic technology assets for companies in a variety of industries.
 In fact, according to a Forrester blog post , 58% of senior business purchase influencers said that their firms are implementing, planning to implement, or interested in implementing computer vision in the coming year.

 This thinking was recently outlined in a Forrester research report entitled, All Enterprises Need (Computer) Vision, June 14, 2019 (access requires subscription or payment).
 In the report, Forrester describes the four most established use cases for computer vision, while also sharing the key questions to ask when planning your computer vision strategy.
 We at Wovenware were honored that we were cited as an example of a provider that creates labeled training datasets, which we consider the secret sauce to effective computer vision solutions.

 While the common strategy of computer vision is to capture, process and analyze real world images and videos to uncover meaningful information, there are currently different ways to get there.
 Automated machine learning tools for creating computer vision apps are available that provide plug-and-play capabilities that make it possible for a basic programmer to pretty easily build a basic model.
 We’ve found, however, that these types of machine learning solutions might be a good way to begin, yet companies serious about leveraging computer vision for competitive advantage need custom solutions built from the ground up, around real-world images that are identified and labeled from scratch.